 Pulsed lasers can be carefully controlled and rapidly charged.
 These characteristics lend it to drilling at elevated rates in a given amount of time.
 It is simple, clean, and fast.
 This is the most basic form of laser drilling.
 This process led to several variations of laser drilling, including percussion, trepanning, and helical.

-Percussion drilling is fairly similar to single pulse.
+- Percussion drilling is fairly similar to single pulse.
 Instead of using one burst of energy, it reduces the power and uses several shorter bursts at the lower energy.
 Using the percussion method, holes can be deeper, more accurate, and hole diameters can be made even smaller due to less material vaporizing with each rapid pulse.

-Trepanning uses the laser much like a drill bit.
+- Trepanning uses the laser much like a drill bit.
 Instead of a single beam creating a hole through a single or multiple pulse laser bursts on one spot, trepanning first creates a starter hole and then enlarges the hole by moving the beam outward in an ever-increasing circular pattern.
 This method can create larger holes with smaller beams, allowing for greater precision and burr-free edges.

-Helical drilling is much like trepanning, but without the starter hole.
+- Helical drilling is much like trepanning, but without the starter hole.
 Instead, the laser begins drilling through the material immediately, starting from the center and moving outward until the desired diameter is achieved.
 The laser beam’s focus can be adjusted in real time through the drilling process, ensuring the hole is consistent in measurement from top to bottom.

-CMS Laser will provide you with state of the art laser drilling systems.
+CMS Laser has provided solutions for high throughput manufacturing lines around the world (see our Client List).
+Our team will provide you with state of the art laser drilling systems.
 Each machine is designed and built to provide you with a solution for your needs.
 Our extensive testing and verification of process gives you a system that will work in conjunction with your current manufacturing processes, with high reliability and low Cost of Ownership